.

 existence was justified by Washington and Western Bloc politicians as a guarantor

-against any Soviet and Eastern Bloc invasion of Western Europe, but all along the
+against any Soviet and Eastern Bloc invasion of Western Europe.
+But all along the

 Alliance served to cement Washington’s influence in Europe and continue what was